I have to confess that I am not a “juice person”, although my family enjoys their nutrition in a glass occasionally.

 Cold pressed juice is best consumed fresh, as it can lose its taste and nutritional value if exposed to air.

-Gathering sweet lime, papaya, pineapple, apple and tomato, and the pepper mill to add some pizzaz to the juice, I was all set to try the Kent Cold Pressed Juicer.
-I was thrilled to have my friends join me!
+Gathering sweet lime, papaya, pineapple, apple and tomato, and the pepper mill to add some pizzaz to the juice, I was all set to try the Kent Cold Pressed Juicer, is easier if you already have some of the ingredients by learning to growing tomatoes indoors I was thrilled to have my friends join me!

 I already mentioned good looking.
 I cleared a substantial part of my kitchen counter as the juicer is heavy and needs space.